gblock0/TweetCloud/README.md

    **NOTE:** Running this will fail the `test_create_wordcloud` test, so please make sure to create new known images

-   **NOTE2:** I didn't do an audit of the test word sets, so please let me know if you find a word that shouldn't be in there

 ## Contributors

 - [jgoldfinger](https://github.com/jgoldfinger)